Why You Should Visit Ukraine

 Ukraine also gives short-term visas for tourists and people looking to sightsee or visit family and friends for a short time.
 The permits are typically valid for between 3 and nine days and can be renewed while still in the country.
 Single entry visas are the easiest to get as they don’t require much documentation apart from invitation letters or proof of hotel bookings for tourists.

 Until recently, Ukrainian immigration laws insisted that one had to physically visit an embassy or consulate to apply for a travel visa.
-This regulation meant that people from countries which didn’t have Ukrainian embassies had to travel to countries which did.
+This regulation meant that people from countries that didn’t have Ukrainian embassies had to travel to countries that did.
 That is not a thing anymore, and you can apply for a visa from wherever you are either through contacting your nearest embassy via email or phone or directly visiting the Ukrainian Ministry of Foreign Affairs website.
-If you are at a not sure of what to do, you might want to contact the Ukrainian Embassy in the USA or any EU immigration office.
+If you are unsure of what to do, you might want to contact the Ukrainian Embassy in the USA or any EU immigration office.

 For your visa to be processed faster, ensure that you have all the required documents in order and be cooperative with the embassy staff and provide whatever information they need from you.
 While at it, look out for corrupt officials who will promise to “fasten” the process for a few hundred dollars.
 Such will waste your time and money and may even not deliver in the first place.
 Even worse, you might find yourself in legal trouble if caught giving bribes.
 As such, try as much as possible to stick to the rules no matter the temptations.

 What Are the Penalties for Overstaying My Visa?